int128/diff-action/README.md

 ## Migration to V2

-Since v2, this action no longer posts a comment by itself.
+This action no longer posts a comment by itself.
 You can post a comment using [int128/comment-action](https://github.com/int128/comment-action).

 ```yaml